ankitatjosh/TimesheetAutomator/README.md

 # Timesheet Automator
 Automates timesheet entry with multiple rows and descriptions.
 You can select the From and To Date to automatically fill your timesheet.

 ![image](https://github.com/user-attachments/assets/a8b40e38-0f73-41ea-9226-0dae2badd97b)

-## How to Install a Chrome Extension from GitHub
+## Chrome/Brave/Edge Extension Installation Steps

 ### Prerequisites
 - Google Chrome/ Edge/ Brave browser installed